davemgj84/theFilmAwards/README.md

 - https://the-film-awards-by-dj.netlify.app/

-# Instructions to run assignment locally
+# Instructions to run locally:

 Clone this repository.
 Cd into the project folder, and `run npm install`.